 “She should be back to normal soon enough.”

 “How do you know?”

 “I just do.”

 “Hm,” he said, and continued to look on at his daughter.
 How long had it been since he had seen her last?
 He wasn’t sure, but he could feel her presence all throughout the last few months.
+His failure as a father was something he carried with him everyday, like a perverse motivation to be better every passing moment--even if that meant continuing to hurt her.
 Somewhere, in the back of his mind, he knew her name was synonymous with justice, that his risking his life for what he considered “right” was in truth to prepare a world ready to accept her.
 Now as he stared at her weak and asleep in the hospital bed, he could only think of what she’d look like ten, twenty years from now.
 Since the last time he had seen her she had grown almost double in size already.
 So will the world, he thought.